Australian bat lyssavirus

-Australian Bat Lyssavirus is found in the saliva of infected animals.
+Australian bat lyssavirus is found in the saliva of infected animals.
 The virus can only be spread to other animals and people through the bite or scratch of a flying fox.
-Australian Bat Lyssavirus is not spread through flying fox urine or droppings. - Click here for the Lyssavirus Factsheet
+Australian bat lyssavirus is not spread through flying fox urine or droppings.
+For more information, see Rabies and Australian bat lyssavirus infection fact sheet.

 There is no evidence that people can catch Hendra directly from flying foxes.
 It is believed that horses catch the Hendra virus when they eat food which has recently been contaminated with an infected flying fox's urine, saliva or birth products.